neurobin/sslic/README.md

 SSL certificate installer for Cpanel
 ===================================

 The PHP script takes required parameters and installs a SSL/TLS certificate using Cpanel UAPI's `install_ssl` function.
 It uses cURL to send payload to the UAPI.
+It uses Cpanel username and password to authenticate with the API.
+Connections to the API are made through HTTPS.

 An working example can be found [here](https://neurobin.org/docs/web/fully-automated-letsencrypt-integration-with-cpanel/#Download-sslic.php).